 I won't get into the nitty gritty here, because it's pretty techy, but you can read all about WP Rocket's features here.

 WP Rocket is absolutely one of the best plugins for bloggers.

 Best WordPress Image Compression Plugin: Short Pixel

 Short Pixel is another one that I think everyone should have.

 Site speed is crucially important for SEO, and having big images on your site slooooows things down.

-Short Pixel will take all your images and compress them to take up less space, without sacrificing the quality of the image.
+Short Pixel will take all your images and compresses them to take up less space, without sacrificing the quality of the image.

 And it'll even do it retroactively, so you can start using it today and it will go back and compress all your previous images.

-Do you have other plugins that you’re loving?
+Do you have other WordPress plugins that you love?
 Let me know in the comments!